 Electronic Reporting: System Integrated Approach: Practices who opt to report through the System Integrated Approach can install the Registry Practice Connector, a read-only extraction software that connects to the practice’s Electronic Health Record, enabling quality data to be mapped and pulled electronically.
-Sign up for the 2018 System Integrated Approach is now open.
+Sign up for the System Integrated Approach.

 Manual Data Entry: Web Interface Tool: Practices that cannot support a System Integrated Approach can use the Web Interface Tool, a web-based platform to manually enter their quality data.
 Practices using the Web Interface Tool still have the option to attest to Improvement Activities and Advancing Care Information.
-Sign up for the 2018 Web Interface Tool will be available mid-February.
+Sign up for the Web Interface Tool.

-Individual versus Group Reporting: Practices can choose to report for their providers individually by National Provider Identifier (NPI) or as a group by Tax Identification Number.
+Individual versus Group Reporting: Practices can choose to report for their providers individually by National Provider Identifier (NPI) or as a group by Tax Identification Number depending on eligibility.

 2019 MIPS reporting through the QOPI Reporting Registry costs $495 per NPI for practice reporting with the System Integrated approach.
 Practices submitting data manually through the Web Interface Tool will pay $295/NPI.

 The fee for both System Integrated and Web Interface Tool must be paid at the time of sign up.
 The fee includes access to your personalized MIPS dashboard with real-time data and MIPS score estimates, as well as access to content experts who can assist your practice in maximizing your MIPS score.
 Data submission to CMS is also included in the sign up fee.